buildpacks/rfcs/text/0000-add-lifecycle-config.md

 Target persona: platform operator, platform implementor

 A new `lifecycle.toml` will be read by lifecycle.
-By default, this file will be searched at `/cnb/lifecycle.toml`. `CNB_CONFIG_PATH` would be available to override this location.
+By default, this path searched will be `/cnb/config/lifecycle.toml`. `CNB_CONFIG_PATH` would be available to override this location.

 An example `lifecycle.toml` might be produced by the platform with various inputs (source code, platform specific configuration, etc.):
 ```